Chained library

 The earliest example in England of a library to be endowed for use outside an institution such as a school or college was the Francis Trigge Chained Library in Grantham, Lincolnshire, established in 1598.
 The library still exists and can justifiably claim to be the forerunner of later public library systems.
 Marsh's Library in Dublin, built 1701, is another non-institutional library which is still housed in its original building.
 Here it was not the books that were chained, but rather the readers were locked into cages to prevent rare volumes from 'wandering'.
 There is also an example of a chained library in the Royal Grammar School, Guildford, as well as at Bolton School.
 Hereford Cathedral has the largest surviving chained library.
 While chaining books was a popular practice throughout Europe, it was not used in all libraries.
 The practice of chaining library books became less popular as printing increased and books became less expensive.
 Wimborne Minster in Dorset, England is yet another example of a chained library.
 It is one of the first in England and the second (demoted to third after Wells Cathedral chained library re-chained a number of their books) largest.
-It dates from 1868 and has 150 titles wrapped in lambs skin.
+It dates from 1868 and has 150 titles wrapped in lambskin.
 Another interesting example of a chained library is Florence's sixteenth-century Laurentian Library, designed by Michelangelo for Lorenzo de' Medici.

 Hereford Cathedral, in Hereford, England, has one of two chained libraries that still have chained books on its shelves.
 The books in this library date mostly from the 12th century and are therefore handwritten as they predate the printing press.
 The book pages were said to be made of cowhide, wood, leaves, clay, cloth, bark, metal, and unbleached animal skin, and were written in the language of the people.
 Under-privileged scholars settled for columns of text bounded between boards and papyrus.
 Papyrus was cheaper but could easily be destroyed and written over.

 In the Middle Ages, books were expensive and for the privileged, but they were highly valued.
 Books were the prime target for thieves and impoverished students to steal and sell.
-As a result, books were chained to shelves to preserve information.
+As a result, books were chained to shelves to preserve the library and the information it could provide.